The Bible says in Psalm 106:1-2, Praise ye

 not following our own will.
 But sometimes the Lord is not in a hurry.
 We must

-means that you are led by self-will, and that will not end well.
+big mistakes.
+It means that you are led by self-will, and that will not

 The third mistake of the children of

-Israel was that they “lusted exceedingly.”
-Every human being as needs and
+Israel was that they lusted exceedingly.
+Every human being has needs and

 desires.
 Most of those needs and desires are normal and are given to us from

-God, but we must not do outside the bounds that He has set for them.
+God, but we must not go outside the bounds that He has set for them.
 Walk

 circumspectly.
 Learn to control yourself.
 Know how to manage both your body and